 Vice President for Education, Advanced Studies in Culture Foundation

-Gerard Robinson is Vice President for Education at the Advanced Studies in Culture Foundation in Charlottesville, Virginia.
-The Foundation is a nonprofit organization that finances and utilizes basic and applied research produced at the Institute for Advanced Studies in Culture at the University of Virginia.
+Gerard Robinson is a Professor of Practice in Public Policy and Law at the Frank Batten School of Leadership and Public Policy at the University of Virginia, and has a joint appointment at the UVA Law School.
 Robinson has often advanced ideas in the public marketplace, having coedited Education for Liberation: The Politics of Promise and Reform Inside and Beyond America’s Prisons (2019) and Education Savings Accounts: The New Frontier in School Choice (2017).
 He also cohosts The Learning Curve podcast.
 Robinson is regularly published or quoted in AEI Ideas, Gallup News, Newsweek, the Hill, the New York Times, the Washington Examiner, the Washington Post, the Wall Street Journal, and US News & World Report.

 From 2017 to 2020, prior to working at the Foundation, Robinson was Executive Director of the Center for Advancing Opportunity (CAO).
 CAO is a Washington, DC-based research and education initiative created by a partnership with the Thurgood Marshall College Fund, the Charles Koch Foundation, and Koch Industries.